 Is Your Boiler Also Leaking?

 A loss of pressure may also be caused by a leak somewhere in the system.
-This is usually pinholes in radiator pipes that gradually cause a loss of pressure.
+These are usually pinholes in radiator pipes that gradually cause a loss of pressure.
 But sometimes, it may be the result of significant corrosion of major boiler components.

 The problem with this is, it means that pipes and components may need replacing and so this is something you will not be able to fix yourself.